stunzz/Tailscale-Share/README.md

 ![Tailscale Share Preview](https://i.ibb.co/TPBpn7r/imresizer-1730742644470.png)
 # Tailscale-Share
 A simple GUI Frontend written in plain Python for Tailscale cmd tool.
 Been using Tailscale for years, don't know why never took the plunge to write a simple utility to facilitate my own work.
 Ahhh laziness.
 Nevertheless, the utility is here.
 The app/programme simply executes sub-processes in a shell.
+Therfore, Tailscale must be installed before launching this utility.
 The GUI is built on the infamous Tkinter.

 ## Feature
 - Transfer files to other devices on your Tailnet.
 (Files can only be transfered to the devices of the current user.
 This is limitation is from Tailscale side.)